flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

     !!! warning "Do not change the deadband if not necessary and also never set a too large value as deadband ranges mustn't overlap!"

-### 4. Start with Full Reverser (or Idle)
+### 4. Start With Full Reverser (or Idle)

 We start the detent calibration with the lowest throttle setting.

-??? note "How to calibrate: Controllers with Reverser on Axis"
+??? note "How to Calibrate: Controllers With Reverser on Axis"
     For controllers with Reverser the lowest setting is `Full Reverse`.
     Pull your controller levers all the way back into the `Full Reverse` position.